eepeete992277/baseline-testing/README.md

 **svcChk.sh**
 -Simply takes the parsed SVC accounts and attempts to log into the computer via SMB to verify validity of SVC accounts

+**commands.txt**
+-commands used to loop through smbclient.py with svcChk.sh ( eventually going to just echo these commands into commands.txt to start )

 /reporting/
 ======